 9. Lounge at the Beach

 One of the best things to do in Lisbon is to spend a day at the beach!
-There are several quaint beach towns all within a rather short distance from Lisbon, and all relatively easy to access by train.
+There are several quaint beach towns all within a rather short distance from Lisbon, and all easily accessible by train.
 The coastal town of Cascais is just one to choose from that offers a nice, sandy beach and a cute pedestrian old town with cobblestone streets and tons of bars and restaurants.